Fireline-Science/enviroplus-sensor/README.md

 ## Using the module from the Viam registry

 1. Next, to "deploy" the module to the robot, you go to the Viam app and create a new sensor component from the Viam registry.
 Note that the registry often does not display the updated sensor, so you may have to reload the page.
+A direct link is also here- https://app.viam.com/module/tuneni/enviro-sensor

 ![create component](./images/create_component.png)